 Putting It Into Context

-Fund flows can be used to identify past investment trends, but looking towards the future is the key to profit for investors.
+Fund flows can be used to identify past investment trends, but looking toward the future is the key to profit for investors.
 Since money managers tend to be behind the curve—that is, they tend to underperform the broad market indices—investors should pay careful attention to the patterns that emerge from fund flow data rather than the readings themselves.

 For example, suppose that U.S. fixed income has experienced a significant jump in net fund inflows over the past few months.
 But now, these net fund inflows have begun slowing and are showing signs of being top-heavy.
 Investors looking at this data may want to consider selling their U.S. fixed income ahead of fund selling that could precipitate downside.

 In general, global investors should use fund flow data to paint a top-level picture of what's happening on a global scale and use that information to build a more specific investment thesis.
-The data is particularly useful for global macroeconomic investors, but other investors can be sure to find some insight in fund flow data for use in their own trading and investing.
+The data is particularly useful for global macroeconomic investors, but other investors can be sure to find some insight into fund flow data for use in their own trading and investing.